Querétaro F.C.: Querétaro F.C. (2002–2012)

-In 2002, a Primera División team, CF La Piedad, had to move from the city of La Piedad to play in Santiago de Querétaro, where the team stayed for two years under the name "Querétaro F.C.".
-The team had a modest performance during four seasons; then in 2004 the F.M.F. decided to reduce the number of teams in the Primera División from twenty to eighteen, and decided to eliminate two teams with the worst financial situation: Querétaro F.C. and Club Irapuato.
-That same year, Querétaro F.C. bought the franchise of a Primera A defunct team: Zacatepec.
+In 2002, a Primera División team, La Piedad, had to move from La Piedad, Michoacán to play in the city of Querétaro, where the team stayed for two years under the name "Querétaro F.C.".
+The team had a modest performance during four seasons; then in 2004 the Federación Mexicana de Fútbol (FMF) decided to reduce the number of teams in the Primera División from twenty to eighteen, and decided to eliminate two teams with the worst financial situation: Querétaro F.C. and Club Irapuato.
+That same year, Querétaro F.C. bought the franchise of a Primera División 'A' defunct team: Zacatepec.

 The club celebrating the 2008 promotion.

-In 2005 Querétaro F.C. won the Primera A "Torneo de Clausura" and faced San Luis F.C. in the promotion play-off.
+In 2005, Querétaro F.C. won the Primera A "Torneo de Clausura" and faced San Luis in the promotion play-off.
 Winning the first leg 2-1 at home, the game at San Luis Potosí ended in defeat after extra time, resulting in a 3–2 aggregate score.
 The suspicious way this game was conducted and the violence suffered by Querétaro's fans in hands of San Luis fans resulted in a fierce rivalry with this team.

-On May 28, 2006, Querétaro F.C. was promoted to Mexico's Primera División, after beating Puebla F.C. in the Clausura 2006 tournament and the 2005/2006 Primera A promotion play-off by a 5–1 final score.
+On May 28, 2006, Querétaro F.C. was promoted to the Primera División, after beating Puebla in the Clausura 2006 tournament and the 2005/2006 Primera División 'A' promotion play-off by a 5–1 final score.
 But on April 29, 2007, the "Gallos Blancos" were relegated after failing to achieve 6 out of 9 points in the final 3 games in a fierce fight with Santos Laguna.
-A combination of their defeat in the final game against Club Atlas and a victory of Santos Laguna against Cruz Azul caused their relegation to Primera A.
+A combination of their defeat in the final game against Atlas and a victory of Santos Laguna against Cruz Azul caused their relegation to the Primera División 'A'.

-After a 2007–08 season to forget in Primera A when the team couldn't make it to the play-offs, things changed in the Apertura 2008 tournament.
-Querétaro F.C. became the most dangerous offensive (including best striker: Mauro Néstor Gerk) and got the most points since their return to Primera A. After beating Correcaminos UAT and Club Tijuana, Querétaro F.C. won their third Championship against Club Irapuato (which was the most effective defense of the tournament) by a 2–0 score.
-After their championship and a season filled with ups and downs, Querétaro F.C. played against Mérida F.C. (the current champion) the Promotion Play-off game which determines which team will play in Primera División.
+After a 2007–08 season to forget in the Primera División 'A' when the team couldn't make it to the play-offs, things changed in the Apertura 2008 tournament.
+Querétaro F.C. became the most dangerous offensive (including best striker: Mauro Néstor Gerk) and got the most points since their return to the Primera División 'A'.
+After beating Correcaminos UAT and Club Tijuana, Querétaro F.C. won their third Championship against Club Irapuato (which was the most effective defense of the tournament) by a 2–0 score.
+After their championship and a season filled with ups and downs, Querétaro F.C. played against Mérida F.C. (the current champion) the Promotion Play-off game which determines which team would play in the Primera División.
 After winning their first game against Mérida F.C.
-2–1, the team played their second game at Mérida and lost but tied on aggregate.
+2–1, the team played their second game at Mérida, Yucatán and lost but tied on aggregate.
 The teams went into extra time and eventually into penalty shots.
 Everyone scored and goalkeeper José Guadalupe Martínez stopped one of the Mérida F.C. shots.
-Winning the game on penalties the team acquired the right to play the next tournament in Primera División.
+Winning the game on penalties the team acquired the right to play the next tournament in the Primera División.